Superalgos/Superalgos/docs/_includes/charting_space/rate-scale.md

 * ```offset``` is a numerical value which may be positive or negative, with no specific minimum or maximum.

-{% include note.html content="The values for scale and offset may be entered via the designer and the charts.
+{% include note.html content="The values for scale and offset may be entered via the design space and the charts.
 Both input methods are synchronized and the resulting values are stored in the node." %}

 <!--------------------------------------------- CONFIGURING ends -->